visgraf/mrnet/README.md

 ## Development

-Look at documentation in the folder ./dev/
+Look at implementation in the folder ./devel/

 ## References